Odul68/dropdown/README.md

 # Dropdown for project 14 Openclassrooms

-Dropdown button to use in a form.
+Dropdown button to use in React.

 ## Install